 Step 3: Install In Floors And Walls

-Start from the bottom and outside of the house and begin installing the insulation.
-Make sure you have your mask on.
+Start from the bottom and outside of the house.
 The exterior walls, crawlspaces, and basement ceilings.
-Cut each piece one at a time and install it.
+Cut each piece and install it.

 Step 4: Install In Ceilings And Attic

 It will fit in the slots with ease, even without ceiling covering.

 The insulation is un-faced, so it doesn’t have kraft paper or a foil barrier.
 You might need a separate permeable membrane to act as a vapor barrier.